GenDivers-Preis 2026

 • EITHER: academic paper

-(written summary (approx. 800 words) illustrating how the paper—in terms of problem definition, research context and state of research, theoretical reference, research question(s), objective(s)/hypothesis(es), result(s), etc.—corresponds to the understanding of an academic/cultural debate in the fields of gender & queer studies, advanced feminism, and diversity studies). discussion in the fields of gender & queer studies, advanced feminism, and diversity studies).
+(written summary (approx. 800 words) illustrating how the paper — in terms of problem definition, research context and state of research, theoretical reference, research question(s), objective(s)/hypothesis(es), result(s), etc.—corresponds to the understanding of an academic/cultural debate in the fields of gender & queer studies, advanced feminism, and diversity studies.)

 • OR: artistic work

-Lecture recital, CD/DVD, film, theater productions, or similar.
+Lecture recital, CD/DVD, film, theatre productions or similar.

-• Digitized version of the academic thesis or the written part of artistic theses/projects.
+• Digitised version of the academic thesis or the written in the case of artistic theses/projects.

-• Audio or video recording of artistic theses.
+• Audio or video recording of artistic thesis.

 • Reasoned recommendation from the supervisor (max. one A4 page).

-All application documents must be submitted in German or English and sent by email (iggs@moz.ac.at) by November 30, 2026, at the latest.
-If selected, the winners will be notified in writing and honored at a public award ceremony.
+All application documents must be submitted in German or English and sent by email (iggs@moz.ac.at) by 30th November 2026, at the latest.
+If selected, the winners will be notified in writing and honoured at a public award ceremony.

 Information: iris.mangeng@moz.ac.at